bluemurder/metatrader5-stuff/README.md

-# ExpertAdvisors-Metatrader5
+# metatrader5 stuff
-Expert Advisors - Trading Robots for the Metatrader 5 trading platform
+Collection of codes for Metatrader 5 platform